Loan Guides Austria 2026: Hub for Every Topic

 For example: with an installment loan of EUR 10,000 over 60 months, the difference between the cheapest and most expensive offer can amount to several hundred euros.
 This is because the effective annual rate includes processing fees, account management costs and any residual debt insurance on top of the base interest rate.

-The ECB has cut the key rate several times since mid-2024.
-It currently stands at 2.00% (as of April 2026).
-This has noticeably improved lending conditions compared to 2023 and 2024, though banks do not always pass on rate cuts in full.
+The ECB has cut the deposit rate several times since mid-2024.
+It has been stable at 2.00% since July 2025.
+This has noticeably improved lending conditions compared to 2023 and 2024, though banks do not always pass on rate cuts in full (Source: OeNB MIR statistics).

 Loan Types Overview